 January 6-8, 2016

-Featuring David Cherwien, Eric Nelson, Susan Briehl, Heather Potter and Jackson Henry
+Featuring David Cherwien, Eric Nelson, Susan Briehl, Heather Williams Potter, Jackson Henry and Ed Rollins

 National Conference for Sacred Music is a unique conference designed to provide the practicing church musician with fresh new ideas to help create a vital, growing music ministry.
 The emphasis of this conference is to provide a wide variety of new approaches to revitalize and reinvigorate the church’s passion for music in worship.
 Sessions will include the following:

 - New worship planning ideas for your congregation and choirs